-DIVORCE 101
+DIVORCE PREPARATION 101

-You've Decided to Get Divorced.
-Now What?

-- Educate yourself on divorce issues and procedures in Kansas. - Consult with an attorney. - Prepare your paperwork and gather all necessary documents.

-Jurisdiction Issues: Where to File?
+Once you make the decision to file for divorce, you don't just move out, file for divorce, and hope everything goes your way.
+In order to achieve your desired results you need to build a strong foundation of information, knowledge, and documentation.
+The first thing you must do, even before hiring an attorney or preparing your paperwork, is to educate yourself.
+The next thing you may want to do prior to filing papers is consult with an attorney.

-For Kansas Courts to have jurisdiction over you: you must have lived in Kansas 60 days before filing.

-To have jurisdiction over your spouse:

-- He/she either has to have lived in Kansas; or, if they have moved out of state, they must have lived in Kansas and you must have separated from each other while he/she still lived here. - If your spouse has not resided in Kansas, he or she must agree to submit to Kansas for the issues of child support, asset division, and debt division.

-If you want the Court to issue Orders regarding the residence and custody of your minor children:

-- The children must have lived in Kansas for 6 months prior to filing for divorce. - If the parties and the children have resided in Kansas less than 6 months: - Both spouses must have moved from their home state to Kansas and separated in Kansas.

-The divorce must be filed in the County where one party resides or where the Respondent can be served.
+First, Kansas must have jurisdiction over the parties and the subject matter prior to your filing for divorce.
+In order for the Court to have jurisdiction over you, you must have resided in Kansas 60 days prior to filing.
+To have jurisdiction over your spouse, he/she either has to have resided in Kansas; or, if they have moved out of state, they must have resided in Kansas and separated from each other while he/she still lived here.
+If your spouse has not resided in Kansas, he or she must agree to submit to Kansas for the issues of child support, asset division, and debt division.
+If you want the Court to issue Orders regarding the residence and custody of your minor children, the children must have resided in Kansas for 6 months prior to filing for divorce.
+In the alternative, if the parties and the children have resided in Kansas less than 6 months, both spouses must have moved from their home state to Kansas and separated in Kansas.
+Finally, the divorce must be filed in the County where one party resides or where the Respondent can be served.

+These requirements may fall in a "grey" area, and you should consult with an attorney prior to filing for divorce.
+Below I discuss the building blocks necessary for a "successful" divorce.